Fire and rescue services

 You should check with local authorities in the countries you're leaving, entering or passing through whether you must declare higher amounts of currency.

+Border crossings between Lithuania and Belarus can close at short notice.
 Localised disruptions to some cross-border road and rail transport services can happen.
+Do not travel to Belarus.

 Allow extra time to cover disruptions.